NetLogo/beginners-interactive-netlogo-dictionary/app/static/articles/turtles-in-netlogo.md

-# Patches in NetLogo
+# Turtles in NetLogo

 &nbsp;

 <p class="badge badge-warning">Note to the devs: this page needs to be finished.</p>

-We will have an extensive explanation of patches in NetLogoStay tuned...
+We will have an extensive explanation of turtles in NetLogo.
+Stay tuned...

 ![NetLogo turtles](http://ccl.northwestern.edu/netlogo/docs/images/tutorial3/scatter.gif)